 In addition, the MED '12 FAQ is provided to answer specific questions about the evaluation plan.

 A collection of Internet multimedia (i.e., clips containing both audio and video streams) will be provided to registered MED participants.
 The data, which was collected by the Linguistic Data Consortium, consists of publicly available, user-generated content posted to the various Internet video hosting sites.

-The evaluation plan will specify usage rules of the DEV-T and DEV-O collections in full detail.
+The evaluation plan and license information will specify usage rules of the data resources in full detail.